ds21h/MassRename/README.md

 History:

+Version 0.4
+-	Treeview reacts to changes made outside this program on all drives
+-	Treeview reacts to connect/disconnect removable drive

 Version 0.3 - 23-03-2019
 -	Treeview expansion (+) now only appears if sub-directories exist
 -	Treeview reacts to changes made outside this program.
 ONLY ON DRIVE D: